Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-Of course, in radio observations, only the momenta range $10^4 \lesssim p \lesssim 10^5$ is available for observation, as it is this range that produces MHz- and GHz emitting electrons.
+Of course, in radio observations, only the momenta range $10^4 \lesssim p \lesssim 10^5$ is available for observation, as it is this range that produces megahertz- and gigahertz-emitting electrons.
 Standard theory dictates that the slope of the CR electron spectrum in this range should be $a_\rmn{e} - 1$ due to cooling\footnote{Equivalently, the spectral index of the emission will steepen by 1/2.} \citep{condon2016}.
 Indeed, it is this fact that is used to infer the spectral slope in radio relic observations \citep[see, e.g.][]{vanweeren2012, rajpurohit2020}.
 This result relies, however, upon the spectrum being produced by a single Mach number shock.
-We have added the theoretical slope to Fig.~\ref{figure:spectra-binned-by-tinj} for the \textit{Turb} runs to guide the eye.
-It can be seen when the shock is made up of a distribution of Mach numbers, the slope in this region is actually slightly shallower than $a_\rmn{e} - 1$.
+We have added the theoretical slope to Fig.~\ref{figure:spectra-binned-by-tinj} for the {Turb} runs to guide the eye.
+It can be seen that, when the shock is made up of a distribution of Mach numbers, the slope in this region is actually slightly shallower than $a_\rmn{e} - 1$.
 Once again, this is especially evident in the $\mathcal{M}=2$ run.
-Indeed, if we measure the slope in this range for the Mach 2 $\textit{Turb}$ run, we would infer a spectral slope of $\alpha_\rmn{e, turb}=-2.51$.
-This in turn produces an estimated Mach number of $\mathcal{M}=2.97$, which is almost 50\% higher compared to the true peak value.
-As previously, this effect originates due to the shallower slopes of higher Mach number shocks.
-At the higher momenta end, where $f(p)$ is lower, individual tracers can have a larger impact on the volume-weighted mean.
+Indeed, if we measure the slope in this range for the Mach 2 {Turb} run, we would infer a spectral slope of $\alpha_\rmn{e, turb}=-2.5$.
+This in turn produces an estimated Mach number of $\mathcal{M}=3.01$, which is $\sim$50\% higher compared to the true peak value.
+For comparison, we show the slope measurements and inferred Mach numbers for all of our runs in Table~\ref{tab:inferred_mach_no}.